fsmaiorano/pizzashop/README.md

 npm install
 npm run dev
 ```

+### Observations
+- The .env file is not commited to the repository, so you need to create one based on the .env.example file.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.